Sword of Vermilion – Review

 Gameplay

 You can play as either Ricky or Mary (or both in two-player mode).
-As you run around the ship looking for captives to free, you will encounter many weird and hostile aliens.
-You are armed with a gun and will find many power-ups along the way including flame throwers and lasers.
-Once you have rescued enough captives, you will be told to head for the exit.
-Once through the exit, you will encounter a boss battle.
-Once that boss is defeated, you will head to the next alien ship.
+As you run around the ship looking for captives to free (to rescue the captives, simply walk into them), you will encounter many weird and hostile aliens.
+You are armed only with a gun, but will find many power-ups along the way including flame throwers and lasers.
+Once you have rescued enough captives, you will be told to head for the exit where you will encounter a boss battle.
+When the boss has been defeated, you will head to the next alien ship.
 However, there is time limit so be careful you don’t take too long rescuing the captives.
-To rescue the captives, simply walk into them.

 Shoot those blobs! (screenshot taken by the author)